 When should I start pumping?

 It’s all up to you.
-Some Mamas go into pregnancy intending to pump exclusively, while others only come into this decision after a few weeks of breastfeeding or supply issues.
+Some Mamas enter pregnancy intending to pump exclusively, while others only come into this decision after a few weeks of breastfeeding or supply issues.

 If you plan to breastfeed and pump eventually, most experts recommend waiting until around six weeks old to use a breast pump.
 According to Rachel O’Brien, an international board-certified lactation consultant, pumping regularly before the 6-week mark can lead to an oversupply of milk.